Skip to main content

 Hybrid search is a technique that combines multiple search algorithms to improve the accuracy and relevance of search results.
 It uses the best features of both keyword-based search algorithms with vector search techniques.
 By leveraging the strengths of different algorithms, it provides a more effective search experience for users.

 The Hybrid search feature was introduced in Weaviate 1.17.
-It uses sparse and dense vectors to represent the meaning and context of search queries and documents.
+It uses sparse and dense vectors to represent the semantic meaning and context of search queries and documents.

 In this blog post, you will learn about the implementation of hybrid search in Weaviate and how to use it.